Bell Block, New Zealand: Features and attractions

 The Waipu Lagoons are North Taranaki's only wetland area.
 The lagoons are home to a variety of wildlife, and are an important natural home for the endangered Australasian bittern.

 In December 2014 the northern end of New Plymouth's coastal walkway was extended from Hickford Park, Bell Block through to Tirimoana Crescent, making it possible to cycle or walk from Bell Block into central New Plymouth.

 The construction of Taranaki's first world-class BMX facility began in Bell Block in July 2015 and was completed in early 2016.

-The BMX track is the latest addition to the Bell Block cycle park, which includes a 1.75 km closed road circuit with two separate 1 km loops and a 333-meter velodrome.
+The BMX track is the latest addition to the Bell Block cycle park, which includes a 1.75 km closed road circuit with two separate 1 km loops and a 333-metre velodrome.
 The cycle park also has a collection of tracks for children including a miniature town route with traffic lights, a roundabout, railway crossing, accessible car parks, pedestrian crossing and speed bumps, all scaled down to 60 per cent of the original size, to help teach children safety while cycling.